 This is a sore patch inside your mouth.
 Mouth ulcers are really painful, and are made worse if you eat or drink something acidic like lemon squash.
 They can be treated using gels you can buy from your chemist.

 A magnetic resonance imaging (MRI) scan produces images of what's going on inside your body.
 It uses very strong magnetic fields (like a big magnet) and radio waves.
 An MRI scanner looks like a tunnel that you lie inside.
-It takes a while but you can watch a video while you're in there, so it's not that as bad as it sounds.
-You do have to lie very still though, which can be a bind, but it doesn't hurt at all.
+It takes a while but you can watch a video or listen to music while you're in there, so it's not that as bad as it sounds.
+You do have to lie very still though, but it doesn't hurt at all.

 The lining of many parts of the body, like your nose and mouth.
 They let out a fluid (mucus) that keeps everything moist.